by Kawtar Amrani (in collaboration with Team AYEINA)

 We spend most of our day on autopilot mode, performing little actions without much thinking because we’ve been doing them for so long that they became a part of us.
 A great way to start a new habit is tying it to an old one.
 Pick one habit you do every day and commit to making your Adhkaar while doing it or right after it.
 For instance, I love reading my morning adhkaar while making my bed or while waiting for the toasts to grill.
 You can also associate it with a coffee break in the middle of the day or take some time after prayer to sit and do your dhikr.

 Samina: “I personally recite it out loud with the kids when we are walking home from the park/playground/outdoor cycling etc. before Maghrib.
 Reciting out loud helps kids know their importance too (and perhaps one day they will memorize just by listening it on repeat too).
 It’s so easy to forget them amidst the evening mayhem with the kids, but stacking it onto this old habit of going for a walk helps.
 If you can memorize it then it will make your job easier.
-I personally learnt them by listening to the above audio over and over.
+I personally learnt them by listening to the above audio (downloadable clip) over and over.
 May Allah help you memorize it too.”

 5) Make it easily accessible:

 As I mentioned earlier, new is not easy on our minds, so try to make dhikr easy on yourself, and since it is the word of Allah, sooner than later, you will find yourself addicted to it and your tongue won’t find rest unless you use it for dhikr in shaa Allah.
 But for starters, make dhikr accessible for you to reach out for and read.
 Perhaps download apps you like, download the adhkaar in an audio form, stick post-it notes or adhkaar stickers on doors and refrigerator etc., set reminders on your phone, keep a copy of Hisn ul Muslim around etc.